andresmunozit/node-js-application-development-lfw211/13_INTERACTING_WITH_THE_FILE_SYSTEM/interacting-with-the-file-system.md

 Node excels when I/O occurs asynchronously in the background.
 This leads us to callback and promise-based filesystem APIs.

-The asynchronous counterpart to `fs.readFileSync` is `fs.readFile`.
+The asynchronous *callback-based* counterpart to `fs.readFileSync` is `fs.readFile`.
 Let's see an example that includes UTF8 encoding and and error handling:
 ```js
 'use strict'
 const { readFile } = require('fs')